wickwirew/Shift/README.md

 ![AdditionalAnimation](https://github.com/wickwirew/Shift/blob/master/Resources/AdditionAnimation.gif)

-To view a full list of potentials animations, please [see](https://github.com/wickwirew/Shift/blob/master/Shift/Animations.swift)
+To view a full list of potential animations, please [see](https://github.com/wickwirew/Shift/blob/master/Shift/Animations.swift)

 These animations can be setup to **conditionally** run based on some predicate.
-Each animation function has an optional parameter to supply a `Condition`, it is always the last parameter.
+Each animation function has an optional parameter to supply a `Condition`; it is always the last parameter.
 If the condition is not met, the animation will not be added.

-To only have a view scale up when the view appears, but not scale back down on disappearing, do:
+To only have a view scale up when the view appears, but not scale back down while disappearing, do:

 ```swift
 view.animations.scale(2, .onAppear)